k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 To export files or folders:

-1. Choose them in the project tree and then
+1. Choose them in the Project Tree, and then
 2. Use the **File > Download** available from top menu bar or context menu (right-click) > Download option.

 The files and folders are then downloaded into your PC/Mac.